 How do you define, research, and ultimately choose the best VPN to watch CNBC?
 It can be vexing to sort through encryption protocols and privacy policies.
 We’ve simplified the process for you by providing a list of important features below.
 In the next section, we outline the best VPNs to use with CNBC, so you can spend less time researching and more time streaming.

 Choosing a good VPN means knowing what’s important.
 For example, how much does encryption really affect your privacy, and does a large server network really make a difference?
 Finding out which VPN lives up to the marketing hype is also a difficult task.
 You can never be too thorough when it comes to protecting your online privacy.

 We’ve simplified the research process by providing the most important selection criteria below.
 We used the same outline to choose our VPN recommendations in the next section.

-- Fast streams – Only the best VPNs provide quality speeds.
+- Fast streams – Only the best VPNs provide speedy connections.
 Without that, your news streams will lose quality, stutter, and stall.

 - Good device support – CNBC can be streamed on multiple devices, and so should your VPN.

 - Network distribution – The more servers a VPN runs, the bigger variety of connection options at your disposal.

 - Zero-logging policy – Only use VPNs that have a strict zero-logging policy, no exceptions.